amirmasoud/magfa/README.md

-# magafa
+# MAGFA
-Notification implementation for magfa
+Send SMS implementation for magfa in Laravel